SanjeebNath382/evolution-hacknitr/readme.md

 The website offers people better access to healthcare support beyond their bounds of convenience and connects them to doctors, specialists and healthcare experts on a digital platform, which provides them access to an online expert without a physical visit.
 For doctors, it includes a feature to view-track the medical record of the patient regularly and efficiently.

-## Features of the proposed MedIoT :
+## Features of MedIoT :

+## Tech Stack be used :
+1. Python
+2. PHP
+3. Firebase
+4. Udibots IoT Platfoorm
+5. MySQL
+6. Xampp Server